erkooi/swivel/README.md

 The Figure below shows the swivel model in OpenSCAD.
 The initial phi_input_yz = 180 for the YZ angle of the long side of the input tube.
 For positive theta_mid from 0 to +180 the swivel will tilt down and for negative theta_mid from 0 to -180 it will tilt up.
 Hence for positive theta_mid control the swivel needs to be mounted like shown in the airplane.
 For negative theta_mid the initial YZ angle of the long side of the input tube would have to be mounted at phi_input_yz = 0, so 180 degrees rotated in the YZ plane compared to the Figure, to have the swivel tilt down.

 ![picture](pictures/select_3.1_start.jpg)
-Figure: Swivel model in OpenSCAD
+Figure 3: Swivel model in OpenSCAD

-## 4 Operation modes in an airplane
+## 4 Operation in an airplane

 The swivel is suitable operation in an airplane for:
 * forward flight,